 Sites must ensure that they have a Plant & Equipment Register (050F) or equivalent.
 The register is used to record all plant and equipment used on site (at a workplace), and may include repair and maintenance records.
 Refer to Plant & Equipment Register Guideline (031G).

+Existing Plant & Equipment Risk Assessments

+A review is required every five (5) years or where:-

+the control measure is not effective in controlling the risk;

+a change at the workplace that is likely to give rise to a new or different health and safety risk that the current controls may not be effective;

+a new hazard or risk is identified;

+consultation indicates that a review is necessary;

+a health and safety representative requests a review;

+an incident or injury has occurred; or

+changes to legislation.

 Standard Operating Procedures

 Following a risk assessment and dependent on controls identified, worksites may be required to develop a Standard Operating Procedure Template (066F) for items of plant.
 Pictogram Images (011T) can be used to assist with selection of safety images.